Skip navigation

 From deep winters to long summer days, the outdoors powers our communities.
 It drives our jobs, businesses, and local economy.
 But as climate change brings unpredictable snowfall, wildfires, floods, and landslides, what does that mean for mountain towns like ours?

-These free events will highlight key insights from POW Canada’s Economic Report and explore the future of our outdoor economy.
+These free events will highlight key insights from POW Canada’s recently released Outdoor Recreation Economic Report, and explore the future of our outdoor economy.

-Let’s come together, share ideas, and take action.
+Let’s gather together, share ideas, and take action.

 Doors: 6:45 pm